robkinyon/dbix-class/docs/sims.markdown

 # Our dream tool #

-If we use an ORM, such as DBIx::Class, we have already provided our application with all the information it needs to create any necessary rows.
+If we use an ORM like `DBIx::Class`, we have already provided our application with all the information it needs to create any necessary rows.
 The ORM already knows what all the foreign keys are - we've told it through the belongs\_to and has\_many relationships.
 So, now when we ask for "two invoices", a row in the